-New Ormanie primary school built in Loliondo and officially inaugurated in August.
-The school has capacity for 1,000 students.
+New Ormanie primary school built in Loliondo and officially inaugurated in August 2016.
+The school has capacity for 1,000 students

-Deep water boreholes drilled for four villages in NCA, benefitting over 10,000 community members and lessening the burden on women who previously walked long distances to fetch water.
+Deep water boreholes drilled for four villages, benefiting over 10,000 community members and lessening the burden on women who previously walked long distances to fetch water.

-73 VICOBA savings and loan schemes supported in Longido, and 70 in Ngorongoro.
+73 VICOBA savings and loan groups supported in Longido, and 70 in Ngorongoro

 More than 300 livestock purchased to boost economic growth for 5 Women's Solidarity Bomas